Chloralose

 Chloralose (also known as α-chloralose) is an avicide, and a rodenticide used to kill mice in temperatures below 15 °C. It is also widely used in neuroscience and veterinary medicine as an anesthetic and sedative.
 Either alone or in combination, such as with urethane, it is used for long-lasting, but light anesthesia.
+It has been used with oral administration to sedate wild Canada geese for translocation in Nevada.

 Chemically, it is a chlorinated acetal derivative of glucose.